Your prospects won’t see personalized messages if you don’t hit their inbox.

 What is a hard bounce

 A hard bounce (HB) means resending the message won’t change the outcome while harming your reputation.
-You require to sort out the issue first.
+You have to sort out the issue first.
 We’ll suggest solutions in the article.
 Typical hard bounce reasons:

 an unverified email contacts